Quantum state purity versus average phonon number for characterization of mechanical oscillators in cavity optomechanics: Purity and thermal occupation of oscillators in Gaussian states

 having defined

 and where $H_n$ are the Hermite polynomials.
-The wavefunctions $\psi_n$, sometimes referred to as generalized harmonic-oscillator states in the literature \cite{Meyer1981ChemPhys,Moller1996PRA}, have the form of the standard energy eigenfunctions for an isolated harmonic oscillator with mass $M$ and resonance frequency $\Omega/(2\pi)$, except that $M \Omega$ is here a complex parameter defined by the entries of the covariance matrix.
+The wavefunctions $\psi_n$, sometimes referred to as generalized harmonic-oscillator states in the literature \cite{Meyer1981ChemPhys,Moller1996PRA}, have the form of the standard energy eigenfunctions for an isolated harmonic oscillator with mass $M$ and frequency $\Omega/(2\pi)$.
+However, $M \Omega$ is here a complex parameter defined by the entries of the covariance matrix.

+Finally, we note that when transforming to the phonon basis, the pure state $|0 \rangle \langle 0 |$ defined above will correspond to either the vacuum, a coherent state, a squeezed vacuum state, or a squeezed coherent state.
+The reason, as will be shown below (see Equation \eqref{eq:AnnihilationRelation}), is that the transformation can be decomposed into squeezing and displacement transformations.